Dr. Bridget Callaghan plans to review graduate student applications this cycle (for Fall 2023).

 As the UCLA Psychology department provides funding for the duration of graduate studies, obtaining outside grant funding is not necessary.
 However, it is common for students to apply for outside funding as it conveys some benefits, including establishing a record of securing funding for your research (which will be important if you want to continue in academia beyond grad school), potentially providing a higher stipend than what UCLA gives, and potentially allowing students to do less teaching assistant work than they otherwise might have to.

 The most common grant funding for students to apply for before entering graduate school is the NSF GRFP, which provides 3 years of funding (tuition and stipend).
 At present, only US citizens and permanent residents are eligible for this award.
-Students are eligible to apply for the NSF at most 2 times, including once before enrolling in a graduate degree program and once in graduate school (during either first or second year).
+Students are eligible to apply for the NSF before enrolling in a graduate degree program and once in graduate school (during either first or second year).
 See detailed eligibility criteria here.
 For those applying before graduate school, award decisions are not made until the admissions process is complete but applying can be a helpful way to think through some project ideas, show that you are a serious applicant, and get experience applying for grants.
 However, applying is absolutely not necessary, and many people get admitted to multiple graduate programs without applying for the NSF GRFP.
 If you are interested in applying, lab members recommend Alex Lang’s website and Mallory Ladd’s blog for tips.

 You do not need to have a specific project or topic in mind that you are set on studying as a PhD applicant – we don’t expect you to have figured out everything at that point, and your interests will evolve as you learn and progress in graduate school.
 However, at graduate program interviews you may be asked questions such as “If you could perform any research project you wanted (and resources weren’t an issue), what would you do?”
 In the BABLab, we are interested in which approaches and questions are most interesting to you and why, as well as the ideas you may have for research projects.
 We won’t hold you to carrying out a project you may discuss during the interview; rather, the purpose of questions such as these is to learn about your interests and see how you “think like a scientist”.